 IRISH BRONZE AGE RELATIVE ON RATHLIN ISLAND

-GUTHRIE FAMILY GROUP 2A’S DNA MATCHES RATHLIN ISLAND MAN
+GUTHRIE FAMILY GROUP 2A’S Y-DNA MATCHES RATHLIN ISLAND MAN

 Do you remember hearing about cases where scientists recover prehistoric DNA from the skeletal remains in an ancient burial site only to discover living descendants?
 It’s us!
 (Along with a few million other people, but who’s counting?)
 We’re here to focus on the ancestral origins of Guthrie Family Group 2A and the revelations found within its Y-DNA.